OpenMoonRay/openmoonray-docs/docs/moonray/maps/UsdPrimvarReader_float2.md

   default: False

-  <p>Whether or not to issue a warning when the requested attribute is unavailable<\p>
+  <p>Whether or not to issue a warning when the requested attribute is unavailable</p>

   </p>